Central idea: The Keys of the Kingdom of Heaven. Doctrine: The Office of the Pope. Practical application: Cooperating with the Pope and one’s Bishop.

 - The Pope stands in the place of Peter for the whole Church, and the various bishops stand in the place of the Apostles.
 Thus, each of the lay faithful has two shepherds to look to: the shepherd of the universal Church and the shepherd of his diocese.

-Practical Application: Cooperating with the Pope and Our Bishop
+Practical Application: Cooperating with the Pope and one’s Bishop

 - Since the Pope and our bishop are our religious leaders, it is good for us to be good followers.